A Private “Vegitecture” Tour of Jardí Tarradellas, Barcelona’s Tallest Residential Vertical Garden

 A New Urban Ecosystem

-Like other living facades, this one generates oxygen and absorbs CO2, described as an enormous “lung” that filters dust, fumes and pollution, while also establishing an acoustic screen that suppresses noise.
+Like other living facades, this one generates oxygen and absorbs CO2, described as an enormous “lung” that filters dust, fumes, and pollution while also establishing an acoustic screen that suppresses noise.
 The green wall provides a 75% reduction in cooling, making it possible to reduce energy demand by 25% depending on the thickness of the plants, saving the building’s residents energy by cooling the building in summer and retaining warmth in winter.

 As Barcelona’s Director of Green Spaces and Biodiversity, Esther Murillo, explained, Jardí Tarradellas has successfully experimented with what will and will not work effectively for future projects.
 Although this project has proved not cost-effective enough to reproduce, the city has learned much from it.
-It now has ideas and plans for the transformation of many more party walls into natural habitats that will improve the health and welfare of all Barcelona’s living creatures.
+It now has ideas and plans for the transformation of many more party walls into natural habitats that will improve the health and welfare of all of Barcelona’s living creatures.

 ——-